LitoMore/is-yarn-global/README.md

 # is-yarn-global

-Check if installed by yarn globally without `fs` calls
+Check if installed by yarn globally without any `fs` calls

 ## Install